openedx/credentials/docs/badges/configuration/accredible.rst

 Multiple Accredible API Configurations can be configured.

-**All communication between Open edX Credentials and Accredible service happens on behalf of a Accredible API config.**
+**All communication between Open edX Credentials and Accredible service happens on behalf of an Accredible API config.**

 Go to the Accredible API Configs section in the admin panel and create a new item: